rmullin7286/advent-of-code-2024/docs/Haskell.md

         . unzip
 ```

-Here where using that `.` operator to compose a long chain of functions together to eventually create a pipeline that
+Here we're using that `.` operator to compose a long chain of functions together to eventually create a pipeline that
 can take our input and transform it to our desired output.
 The order of operations here should be read bottom-to-top, so
 something like: